edicyl/TrackTidy-POC/README.md

 ---

 ## 📜 License
 TrackTidy is an open-source project.
-Feel free to modify and contribute!
+Feel free to modify and contribute.

 ---